 - Fixed assets turnover ratio

-Solvency ratios (also known as long-term solvency ratios) measure the ability of a business to survive for a long period of time.
-These ratios are very important for stockholders and creditors.
+Solvency ratios (also known as long-term solvency ratios) measure the ability of a business to survive for a longer period of time.
+These ratios are very important to win the trust stockholders and creditors.

 Solvency ratios are normally used to:

-- Analyze the capital structure of the company
+- Analyze the capital structure of the entity.

-- Evaluate the ability of the company to pay interest on long term borrowings
+- Evaluate the ability of the entity to pay interest on its long term borrowings.

-- Evaluate the ability of the the company to repay principal amount of the long term loans (debentures, bonds, medium and long term loans etc.).
+- Evaluate the ability of the the company to repay principal amount of the long term loans obtained from any source.
+These include debentures, bonds, medium and long term loans taken from financial institutions etc.

-- Evaluate whether the internal equities (stockholders’ funds) and external equities (creditors’ funds) are in right proportion.
+- Evaluate whether the internal equities (i.e., stockholders’ funds) and external equities (i.e., creditors’ funds) are in right proportion.